-OUC's Dr Alberto Giubilini is to participate in a debate on compulsory vaccination at 2019 Battle of Ideas Festival.
-Chaired by Ellie Lee, the session will also feature Dr Michael Fitzpatrick (GP and author, MMR and Autism: what parents need to know and Defeating Autism: a damaging delusion); Emilie Karafillakis (Vaccine Confidence Project); and Nancy McDermott (author, The Problem with Parenting: a therapeutic mode of childrearing).
+On Sunday 3 November, OUC's Dr Alberto Giubilini participated in a debate on compulsory vaccination at 2019 Battle of Ideas Festival (Barbican Centre, London).
+Chaired by Ellie Lee, the session also featured Dr Michael Fitzpatrick (GP and author, MMR and Autism: what parents need to know and Defeating Autism: a damaging delusion); Emilie Karafillakis (Vaccine Confidence Project); and Nancy McDermott (author, The Problem with Parenting: a therapeutic mode of childrearing).

 Governments in some countries, like Italy and France, have introduced new measures to compel vaccination against specified diseases, linking proof of vaccination to children’s access to state-provided schooling.
 In April, the city authorities in New York went further, introducing mandatory vaccination for adults and children in parts of Brooklyn unless individuals had proof of previous vaccination or a medical exemption.
 Failure to comply could lead to a stiff fine or even imprisonment.